Skip to main content

 Park History

-Puracé was one of Colombia's earliest national parks, established in 1961.
-The park has served as an important site for volcanological research and monitoring.
+Puracé was one of Colombia's earliest national parks, first designated in 1961 and formally ratified through additional legislation in 1968, making it the inaugural protected area in Cauca department.
+[1] The park was designated a UNESCO Biosphere Reserve in 1979.
+[2] The park has served as an important site for volcanological research and monitoring.
 Management involves coordination with indigenous authorities whose territories overlap with the park.
-The volcanic monitoring infrastructure has been upgraded significantly since the 1985 Armero disaster raised awareness of volcanic hazards.

 Major Trails And Attractions